 It should be borne in mind that I run gigs in London, England, and this is an incredibly diverse and eclectic world City.
 This week I staged two shows with 26 people taking part.
 A quick review tells me among the performers there were:

 I can’t know for sure but I reckon the age range ran from very early '20s through to late '50s

 What an incredible blend of different people coming together under one roof, sharing the same love of the game/art.
 Some are rabidly fame and wealth hungry, laser-focused upon success.
 For most it is an occasional past-time and they enjoy being around like-minded funny folk.

-Naturally, some hobbyists are more dedicated than others, although it strikes me that every act that performed in these 2 entirely typical gigs must be doing at least one spot per week while those with “the bug” are hitting 4 or more weekly nights… the kind of dedication that will see significant improvements happen quickly.
+Naturally, some hobbyists are more dedicated than others, although it strikes me that every act that performed in these two entirely typical gigs must be doing at least one spot per week while those with “the bug” are hitting four or more weekly nights… the kind of dedication that will see significant improvements happen quickly.